-For seekers of spiritual enlightenment or the world's highest summit, travel to Nepal holds a mystical allure.
-Take a scenic flight over 29,000-foot Mount Everest, explore Buddhist and Hindu temples, then come down to earth in the winding alleys of Kathmandu, capital of this ancient kingdom.
+Traveling to Nepal holds a mystical allure for seekers of spiritual enlightenment or the world's highest summit.
+Take a scenic flight over 29,000-foot Mount Everest, explore Buddhist and Hindu temples, then come down to earth in the winding alleys of Kathmandu, the capital of this ancient kingdom.
 The aroma of colorful spices and the clang of cymbals intoxicate.

 Tours & Packages